joshbooks/asmUtil/README.md

 The idea of this project is to make it easier to do some cool assembly tricks, the first one I wanted to attack was pushing opcodes onto the stack and then calling rsp to acheieve `eval`-like behavior.
-I also wanted to keep it pure bash because it seeems like between nams, objdump, and standard bash utils we should have more than enough power to do anything in assembly that the most twisted mind could ever dream of and every time you add a component you're introducing another things that downstream consumers have to manage and another thing that is eventually going to break.
+I also wanted to keep it pure bash because it seeems like between nasm, objdump, and standard bash utils we should have more than enough power to do anything in assembly that the most twisted mind could ever dream of and every time you add a component you're introducing another things that downstream consumers have to manage and another thing that is eventually going to break.
+I target x86_64 because it's what every dev environment I've touched in the last 5 years runs.
+I use nasm instead of GAS or TASM or MASM because I like it more.

 ## scripts
 - `scripts/getOpcodes.sh` takes lines of x86-64 nasm assembly and converts them into opcodes, pipe in a file or use it as an interactive assembler.